Stanko/Stanko.github.io/_posts/2017-01-21-mobile-chrome-vh-units-fix.md

 Library will only do this if it detects Chrome on Android or iOS.

-<small>* Android Chrome has a bug, when keyboard pops up, it triggers orientation change.</small>
+<span class="Small">* Android Chrome has a bug, when keyboard pops up, it triggers orientation change.</span>

 ## Usage